philipesclamado/qr-code-generator/README.md

 ## Running the app

-Create a .env file in the same directory that contains the URL
+Create a .env file in the same directory that contains
 ```
-URL=
+URL=[some link]
 ```

 _(install pipenv `pip install pipenv`, `pipenv install`)_